ARMmbed/mbed-os-5-docs/docs/tutorials/quick_start/quick_start_compiler.md

 - Plug your Mbed board into your computer, and open its USB device folder.
 - Double click on the `MBED.HTM` file.
 (This adds your Mbed platform to the Online Compiler.)

-If you do not have an Mbed board, go to [os.mbed.com/platforms](http://os.mbed.com/platforms), select a board and click the “Add to your Mbed Compiler” button.
+If you do not have an Mbed board, go to [os.mbed.com/platforms](http://os.mbed.com/platforms), select a board and click **Add to your Mbed Compiler**.
 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/add_to_compiler.png)
 </span>